peizong/Code-Monte-Carlo-SRO/README.md

 # Code-Monte-Carlo-SRO

 This repository includes scripts/codes that we used to calculate temperature-dependent short-range-order parameters for complex concentrated alloys.
+The open-source code is free to distribute and share under the MIT license.

 This is mainly a Python code tested on Python 3.6 with Mac OS 11.0.1.
 It is expected to run in different operation systems as long as Python3 works.